isomerpages/moe-woodgrovesec/_our-partners/School Safety and Traffic Management.md

 <p>Students enter Gate E (Turnstile)&nbsp;to walk under the covered walkway
 towards the canteen enroute to the classrooms.&nbsp;</p>
 <p>During rainy days, students can also use Gate B to enter the school between
 6.30am - 7.45am.
-Students enter Gate E to walk under&nbsp;the covered walkway
-that links to the school canteen enroute to the classrooms.&nbsp;</p>
-<p>For after school dismissal, students are to use Gate B and Gate E to leave
+For after school dismissal, students are to use Gate B, C and Gate E to leave the school.&nbsp;</p>
-the school.&nbsp;</p>
 <p>Students are not allowed to walk across the parking area and driveway
 when exiting the school.&nbsp;&nbsp;</p>
 <p>&nbsp;<strong>Safe Route for Cyclists&nbsp;</strong>